techadjuvant/em-service-booking/readme.md

 # Description

-EMSB Service Booking is a dynamic plugin that allows you to accept bookings from customers and then accept or cancel the orders.
+Doctor Appointment Booking Plugin is a dynamic plugin that allows you to accept bookings from customers and then accept or cancel the orders.
 You will set your service available time for a specific date or for any time length like for a month or year.
 And you are flexible to accept 1, 2, 3,...
 100, etc any amount of orders on specific time availability.
 And you can accept the booking for a specific time of date (AM or PM) or for date wise booking.
 You can set as many services as you want for accepting bookings.
 A service archive will be created.

-# Key Features
+# Key Features of Doctor Appointment Booking Plugin

 *   Create one or multiple services for which you want to **receive booking orders**
 *   **Show a single service** on a single page or **multiple services** which are available only